 - In Addition, I am currently studying how the theory of constructed emotion neurologically differs from the classical theories of basic emotions delineating any implications on contemporary experiential dynamic therapy.

-Getting Better Help for Your Needs!
+Help for Your Mental Health Needs

 - I use interventions that heal the underlying cause of the problem, rather than just trying to cope and manage symptoms.